ES-DOC/esdoc-infrastructure/notes/servers.md

     * the errata;
     * the documentation.

-* We rarely, if at all, need to touch the MySQL Wordpress-related DB, and we should not have to touch the PostgreSQL databases apart from during deployment (at least for the moment, we are trying to get that automated).
+* We rarely, if at all, need to touch the MySQL WordPress-related DB, and we should not have to touch the PostgreSQL databases apart from during deployment (at least for the moment, we are trying to get that automated).